 Phone code - +380 382; postal codes - 29000-29027.

 It was first time mentioned in chronicles of 1493.
 It was called Proskirov that time.
 In the second half of the 16th century, the fortress was built there.
 Originally, a Polish military post, it was seized by Cossacks during the mid-17th century.

 In 1780s, Proskirov was renamed Proskurov.
 In 1793, it passed to Russia by the Second Partition of Poland.

 In 1954, the city was renamed Khmelnitsky to commemorate the 300th anniversary of Ukraine’s uniting with Russia.

-Maximum temperature in summer reaches +38 C, the minimum in winter -35 C. The average annual temperature is 7-8 C. The average annual rainfall is 510-580 mm.
+Maximum temperature in summer reaches +38 degrees C, the minimum in winter -35 degrees C. The average annual temperature is plus 7-8 degrees C. The average annual rainfall is 510-580 mm.